 - a HEI awarded with an ECHE or

-- any public or private organisation active in the labour market or in the fields of
+- any public or private organisation active in the labor market or in the fields of education, training and youth.

 - a public or private, a small, medium or large enterprise (including social enterprises);

 - a public body at local, regional or national level;

 - a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions;

 - a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education);

 - a non-profit organisation, association, NGO;

 - a body providing career guidance, professional counselling and information services.